Learner Driver Car Insurance

 Should my child still stay under my policy once they get their P-plates?

-If you child is going to be driving your car when they are on their P-Plates then it is a good idea to have them covered under your policy.
-Keep in mind that you might have higher premiums or if your child is involved in an incident you might have to pay a ‘young driver excess’ which will be higher than the excess you would need to pay if you were in an accident.
+If your child is going to be driving your car when they are on their P-plates then it is a good idea to have them covered under your policy.
+Keep in mind this could cause higher premiums, or if your child is involved in an incident you might have to pay a ‘young driver excess’ which will be higher than the excess you would need to pay if you were in an accident.

-If you child has their own car, it is a good idea to get it insured in their name so that they can start building up a no-claims bonus.
+If your child has their own car, it is a good idea to get it insured in their name so that they can start building up a no-claims bonus.

 To find out more about P-plater car insurance, you can check out our guide here.